Cluster sampling: Definition, application, advantages and disadvantages

 Single stage Cluster: In this process sampling is applied in only one time.
 For example, An NGO wants to create a sample of girls across five neighboring towns to provide education.
 Using single-stage sampling, the NGO randomly selects towns (clusters) to form a sample and extend help to the girls deprived of education in those towns.

 Two-stage Cluster: In this process, first choose a cluster and then draw sample from the cluster using simple random sampling or other procedure.
 For example, A business owner wants to explore the performance of his/her plants that are spread across various parts of the U.S. The owner creates clusters of the plants.
-He/she then selects random samples from these clusters to conduct research.
+Then they selects random samples from these clusters to conduct research.

 Multistage Cluster: Few step added to two-stage then it is called multistage cluster sampling.
 For example, An organization intends to survey to analyze the performance of smartphones across Germany.
 They can divide the entire country’s population into cities (clusters) and select cities with the highest population and also filter those using mobile devices.